Adolphe Dureau de la Malle

-Adolphe Jules César Auguste Dureau de la Malle (3 March 1777 – 17 May 1857) was a Saint Dominican geographer, naturalist, historian and artist.
-He was the son of the scholar and translator Jean-Baptiste Dureau de la Malle.
+Adolphe Jules César Auguste Dureau de la Malle (3 March 1777 – 17 May 1857) was a French geographer, naturalist, historian and artist.
+He was the son of the scholar and translator Jean-Baptiste Dureau de la Malle and mother from Saint-Domingue.

 Dureau de la Malle published a number of works on the economy and topography of the classic countries, i.e. Italy and Carthage at the time of the Roman Empire: